Self induced Hall Effect in current carrying bar: Introduction

 \section{Introduction}

-Usually, the Hall measurements[1] imply the presence of external magnetic field source.
-Evidence shows that the current itself produces a finite magnetic field which may, in turn, influence the current carrying state.
-In the present paper, we take the interest in a special case when the only current-induced magnetic field is present.
-Therefore, we reveal a Hall Effect in a quasi two-dimensional conductor.
-The account of finite carrier viscosity and diamagnetic currents at the inner boundary of 2D bar provides a certain feasibility of the zero resistance state at low temperatures.
+Usually, the Hall measurements\cite{Hall1879} imply a presence of external magnetic field affecting the carrier transport.
+The typical scheme of the Hall bar geometry sample is shown in Fig.\ref{Fig1}.
+Evidence shows that the current itself may produce a finite magnetic field which, in turn, influences the current carrying state.
+In present paper, we take the interest in a special case of the magnetic field induced by the current itself.
+We reveal a self-consistent Hall Effect.
+Taking into account finite carrier viscosity and diamagnetic currents persistent at inner sample walls we demonstrate feasibility of the superconductivity at low temperatures.